aerobicio/aerobic.io/README.markdown

 We use three types of tests in the project:

-1. Unit Tests (both Ruby and Javascript)
+1. Unit Tests
 2. Acceptance Tests
+3. Javascript Tests
-3. Static Analysis Tools
+4. Static Analysis Tools

 To find out more about how we use each of these types of tests, please read the [testing strategy document](https://github.com/quamen/aerobic.io/blob/master/doc/testing_strategy.markdown).